-- dictionary The dictionary to be saved in the file. - filename The filename for the saved file - file_type The file_type for the saved file.
+- dictionary The dictionary to be saved in the file. - filename The filename for the saved file.

+Keyword Arguments file_type (Optional str) - The file_type for the file.
 Can be 'mat' for matlab, 'txt' for text, or 'pkl' for pickle.
+If set to None, then file_type will be automatically determined from the file extension.
+Default None.